COLI: A Hierarchical Efficient Compressor for Large Images: Experiments

 \subsubsection{\textbf{Compression Strategies}}

-After finishing the training of NeRV and BACON, we apply various post-training compression methods to their weights without any additional fine-tuning.
+After finishing the training of NeRV and SIREN, we apply various post-training compression methods to their weights without any additional fine-tuning.
 All results are reported using bit-per-pixel (bpp) as the primary measure of compression efficiency, alongside PSNR, SSIM, and MS-SSIM for reconstruction quality.
 We compare Hyper-Compression with the following techniques:

 \begin{itemize} \item \textbf{Pruning~\cite{han2015learning}}: Unstructured pruning based on the $L_1$ norm removes weights with small absolute values.
-Specifically, we iteratively apply $L_1$ unstructured pruning to all convolutional and fully connected layers, setting a predefined percentage of the smallest weights to zero (e.g., pruning 30\% of weights per layer).
+Specifically, we iteratively apply $L_1$ unstructured pruning to all convolutional and fully connected layers.
+For NeRV, we prune 30\% of weights per layer, while for SIREN we prune 5\% due to its higher sensitivity to sparsity.
 After pruning, the zeroed weights are kept in the model structure rather than physically removed to maintain compatibility with standard weight loading.
 We then re-evaluate the sparsity of each layer and save the pruned model for deployment.
+Since unstructured pruning preserves the dense architecture, the reported bpp is computed from the effective non-zero parameter count implied by the sparsity.
 This process allows significant parameter reduction while preserving the model architecture, making it suitable for parameter-level compression.

-\item \textbf{Quantization~\cite{jacob2018}}: Post-Training Quantization (PTQ) is employed to offline quantize model weights into 8-bit integers (INT8 quantization).
-Specifically, we apply dynamic quantization to all fully connected layers in the trained model.
-This converts the weights and activations from 32-bit floating-point to 8-bit signed integers during inference, significantly reducing the storage footprint and improving runtime efficiency on supported hardware.
-The quantized model is saved in its entirety, and we compare the resultant file size against the original FP32 model to evaluate the actual compression gain.
+\item \textbf{Quantization~\cite{jacob2018}}: Post-Training Quantization (PTQ) is employed without retraining.
+For NeRV, we apply INT8 dynamic quantization to all fully connected layers, converting weights and activations from FP32 to 8-bit integers during inference.
+For SIREN, we use FP16 precision to reduce storage and inference cost; this setting corresponds to the COIN codec in our context.
+The quantized models are saved in their entirety, and we compare the resultant file sizes against the original models.